AntUse/LogisticRegressionClassifier_Workshop_Group5/README.md

 # Log-Loss Example

-This project demonstrates the implementation of the Statistical Classification Log-Loss (Cross Entropy) using a healthcare-related dataset.
+This project demonstrates the implementation of the Statistical Classification Log-Loss (Cross Entropy) using a Hours studied vs. Final scores dataset.
 The example involves predicting the likelihood of a patient having a certain condition based on diagnostic test results.

 ## Contents